ORNL/cpp-proposals-pub/D1673/blas_interface.md

    experts to tune, from mathematical operations that rely on those primitives for good performance.

-3. Benchmarks reward hardware and system vendors for providing an optimized BLAS implementations.
+3. Benchmarks reward hardware and system vendors for providing optimized BLAS implementations.

 4. Writing a fast BLAS implementation for common element types is